bjucps/cps110-thinkcspy/_sources/SimplePythonData/Typeconversionfunctions.rst

 several values displayed on the same line.

 The activecode interpreter for this book doesn't support f-Strings, so you can't experiment with them in the book.
-But if you have Python version **3.6 or later** installed on your computer, you can use them, and enjoy the improved readability and writability that results.
-Since that version was released around 2016, if you downloaded and installed Python on your computer when you started using this book, you definitely have f-String support.
+But if you have Python version **3.6 or later** installed on your computer, you can use f-Strings in programs that you run on your computer outside this book, and enjoy the improved readability and writability that results.
+Since that version was released around 2016, if you downloaded and installed Python on your computer when you started using this book, you almost certainly have f-String support.

 **Check your understanding**